MikeSimon312/free-startup-resources/README.md

 # Free Startup Resources
-Inspired by [/u/fluffhead1](https://www.reddit.com/user/fluffhead1) on Reddit, who found the huge list from [TNW](https://thenextweb.com/dd/2015/02/18/300-awesome-free-things-massive-list-free-resources-know/).
-Many thanks for the start of such an awesome list.

-A curated open list of _free_ resources to help you jump start your startup today.
-Links are continuously being updated.
+This is a customized list based on original redit post.

 It has been updated with some SEO tools, idea management and partners serach message boards.
+Some resources have been removed, including broken links

 10/01/2019
 TODO: to update with additional resources